Vampire Cleanup Department: Main Story

-While Chau and Kui looked for the Vampire King, Chu arrived with official papers to replace the VCD with his own squad and armed with the experimental anti-vampire vaccine.
-As Chu's men take away Summer, Priest Ginger tried to warn them that the Vampire King will look for Summer if she's brought into the open; Chu was counting on it.
-In an emptied mall, Chu tied down Summer to lure the Vampire King.
-The VCD team accepted their dismissal and decided to take action on their own.
+While Chau and Kui hunts for the Vampire King, Chu arrives with official order to disband the VCD.
+He takes over with his own squad, armed with the experimental anti-vampire vaccine.
+They take Summer to an empty mall to bait the Vampire King.
+Despite their dismissal, the remaining VCD members regroup at the mall.

-At the mall, the VCD team reunited to face off the Vampire King.
-The landlord arrived for Summer and Chu thought he would disintegrate the Vampire King with his new weapon, but it didn't work.
-While it was effective against a lesser vampire, it had no effect against a dry type.
-Chau, Kui, Ginger, and Tim had to step in to take on the Vampire King by mortal combat.
-Despite their best efforts, the vampire proved to be powerful and Chau was bitten.
-The VCD team managed to hold the Vampire King with rope and drag his body up against the sunlight to burn him away.
-However, Tim was also stuck with the vampire as well.
+The landlord arrived for Summer, and proves immune to Chu's developed vaccine, which is useless against the dry type.
+Chau, Kui, Ginger, and Tim step in to take on the Vampire King.
+Despite their best efforts, the vampire overwhelms them and bites Chau.
+The team manages to bind the Vampire King with rope and drags his body toward sunlight.
+Tim is tangled up along with thewas also stuck with the vampire as well.
 Summer broke free of her bindings and saved Tim from harm and helped burn the Vampire King to death.
 Sadly, Summer's actions cost her life.
 The sunlight was burning Summer away.
 Despite Tim encouraging Summer to drink his blood to save herself, she refused to.
 In their final moments, Summer smiled as she disintegrated and Tim tearfully kissed her, confessing his love for her.